dspaceR/ftr/_posts/2022-09-21-chicken-enchilladas.md

     * Salt
   directions_markdown: |-
     **Follow This Recipe**
-    1. Preheat the oven to 350°F.
+    * 1. Preheat the oven to 350°F.
-    2. Dice chicken and onion and 1/4 cup of  sauce in a pan.
-Saute until cooked.
-Sprinkle with a little salt.
+    * 2. Dice chicken and onion and 1/4 cup of sauce in a pan.
+    * 3. Saute until cooked.
 Set aside in a bowl.
+    * 4. Open black beans, cheese, chilies and enchillada sauce and set to the side by the chicken.
+    * 5. Prepare a 9x13 pyrex or pan by placing it next to the stove and near the other ingredients.
-    3. Prepare the tortillas.
+    * 6. Prepare the tortillas.
 Heat a small light skillet on med-high heat.
 Add a teaspoon of oil (high smoke point oil as indicated above, we use grapeseed oil) to coat the pan.
-Dip a tortilla in the sauce to coat the tortilla with sauce on both sides.
-Place the tortilla in the skillet and heat for a few seconds, until soft.
-Use a spatula or tongs to flip to the other side for a few more seconds.
-Set aside on a plate.
-Repeat with remaining tortillas.
+    * 7. Dip a tortilla in the sauce to coat the tortilla with sauce on both sides.
+Place the tortilla in the skillet and heat for a few seconds, until the tortilla gets warm.
+Use a spatula to flip to the other side for a few more seconds.
-    4. Open black beans, cheese and chilies and set to the side by the chicken.
-    5. Assemble the enchiladas.
-Use an 8×12 inch pyrex baking dish.
+    * 8. Lay the tortilla in the pan.
 Place a couple spoonfuls of the chicken mixture in the center of a tortilla, add some cheese, chilies and beans and roll it up.
+DO THIS IN THE PAN.
-Place in the baking dish and repeat until all of your tortillas are neatly placed in rows in the casserole dish.
-Cover the tortillas rolls with the remaining sauce.
+    * 9. Repeat steps 7 & 8 until all of your tortillas are neatly placed in rows in the casserole dish.
+    * 10. Cover the tortillas rolls with the remaining sauce.
 Sprinkle with the remaining grated cheese.
-    6. Cover with foil and place in the oven and cook for 10-15 minutes, or until cheese is bubbly.
+    * 11. Cover in foil and place in the oven and cook for 20 minutes, or until cheese is bubbly.
-    7. For crispy cheese on top, remove the foil and cook for 10 more minutes.
+    * 12. Remove foil and bake for 10 more minutes
-    8. Let them cool for 5-10 before lifting them out for easier removal.
+    * 13. Let cool for 10 min before serving.

-    **ProTips**
+    **Protips**

-    1. Softening the tortillas takes practice but is worth it so you don't get broken enchilladas.
-I actually don't use a spatula or tongs.
-I hold the tortilla with my forefinger and thumb and lay down the majority of the tortilla and flip it when one side is soft
+    * 1. This is gonna be messy.
+Read step 7 carefullly before you start.
+I don't even use a spatula at this point and just pinch the tortilla between my forefinger and thumb and flip after a few seconds. -- This is dangerous, I don't suggest it...I'm just telling you, that's what I do.
+Use whatever works best for you.
-    2. Put the ingredients in the tortillas and roll *in* the dish.
-Trying to roll them elsewhere and move them is hard.
-    3. I like to cook the chicken and let it cool till it's touchable, then I give it an extra chop with a knife and I assemble with my hands.
-It's messy but faster.
+    * These are chicken enchilladas but as with most mexican food, the protein is negotiable and I have used, just beans, carnitas, steak and even tofu before.
+All good.

 ---
-This is mhy go to enchillada recipe.
-I got the technique for softening the tortillas from the Simply Recipes site.
-The filling is entirely up to you.
-This recipe works with everything.
+This is my go to recipe for enhilladas.
+It's messy but worth it.